AbdullahYousaf-13/CEH-Practical-Guide/README.md

 <img width="896" height="633" alt="image" src="https://github.com/user-attachments/assets/a703f436-d368-4ade-ad2c-76bd41d69f50" />

-Tp perform DNS lookup using ShellGPT, to do so, run
+To perform DNS lookup using ShellGPT, to do so, run

 - sgpt --chat footprint --shell “Install and use DNSRecon to perform DNS enumeration on the target domain www.certifiedhacker.com”